DouglasMeyer/test_it/Readme.md

 If you want more than the minimal reporting that TestIt provides by default, feel free to use your own.
 You can create a callback like such:
     MyReporter = function(testName, status, assertionCount, message) { ...
 and expect it to get called like this:
-    MyReporter('my tests', 'running', 0); // You'll see this if there is a waitFor in 'before all', 'before each', ...
+    MyReporter(['my tests'], 'running', 0); // You'll see this if there is a waitFor in 'before all', 'before each', ...
-    MyReporter('my tests', 'done', 1); // This will let you know that the waitFor has completed.
+    MyReporter(['my tests'], 'done', 1); // This will let you know that the waitFor has completed.
-    MyReporter('my tests: a test', 'pass', 2);
+    MyReporter(['my tests', 'a test'], 'pass', 2);
-    MyReporter('my tests: running test', 'running', 1); // You can expect 'running' tests to get reported again with either 'pass', 'fail', or 'error'.
+    MyReporter(['my tests', 'running test'], 'running', 1); // You can expect 'running' tests to get reported again with either 'pass', 'fail', or 'error'.
-    MyReporter('my tests: failing tests', 'fail', 1, 'expected 1 but was 0');
+    MyReporter(['my tests', 'failing tests'], 'fail', 1, 'expected 1 but was 0');
-    MyReporter('my tests: running test', 'pass', 2);
+    MyReporter(['my tests', 'running test'], 'pass', 2);

 Then you can use your reporter like so: